 Application Information - M.S.
 Psychology Program

 The M.S.
 Psychology Program admits new students once a year for the subsequent fall quarter.
-To apply for Fall 2019 go to Cal State Apply.
-The application cycle begins in October 2018 and applications for Fall 2019 must be submitted on-line by January 4, 2019.*
+Application for Fall 2019 is closed.
+The application cycle for Fall 2020 will begin in October 2019.

 See the Cal Poly Graduate Education for additional help with the application process.

 Items 1-2 below must be received in the Admissions Office (Cal Poly Admissions Office, 1 Grand Ave, San Luis Obispo, CA 93407; 805-756-2311).
 See Admissions for details about the Cal Poly Admissions process.